 In my position I also developed the university’s first undergraduate online course.
 The library decided to pilot an online version of our popular information literacy course, and I was able to develop an online version and offer it within one semester.
+I designed the course to fit with Wake Forest University’s approach to teaching and learning and to maintain close relationships with the students in the course.
 We received excellent feedback from students and have been able to play a critical role in the discussion of online education as it goes forward.
 I gave the following presentation to our College Board of Visitors:

 ALA Council is the governing body and determines all policies of the Association.
 If you are interested in shaping the major initiatives of ALA, or in influencing the public face and messages of the field, this body is a good place to spend energy.
 With an interest in the future of the field and advocacy, I have really enjoyed my work with Council.